-If you feel that your coach is uncomfortable with the way you are, or that they project their own anxieties onto you, you may find yourself replicating your family dynamic within the coaching relationship, where you have to take care of your coach’s feelings and protect them.
+If you feel that your therapist or coach is uncomfortable with the way you are, or that they project their own anxieties onto you, you may find yourself replicating your family dynamic within the coaching relationship, where you have to take care of your coach’s feelings and protect them.
 While this may be a natural process at the start due to the nature of our projections (known as ‘transference’), if the pattern is not addressed or reversed it could become toxic, traumatising, and eventually hamper your healing and growth.

-As you open up and expose delicate emotional truths about yourself, you really want the person you are trusting to have the capacity not just to accept but also to welcome your unique way of being.
+As you open up and expose delicate emotional truths about yourself, you really want the gifted coach that you are trusting to have the capacity not just to accept but also to welcome your unique way of being.
 A competent therapist will be able to champion your gifted intuitions, perceptions, and thoughts.
 They will help you find your voice and help you feel empowered in the world.

 Are they flexible in their approach?

 Since you are wired differently from the norm, your mind works in unique ways.
 Your emotional state can swing rapidly and drastically within the course of a day.
 Motivated by your drive towards intense processing at the beginning of your healing journey, you may experience mini break-downs or a full-blown existential crisis.
 You may need extra support that is beyond the conventional once-a-week coaching model.
 Do discuss with your therapist their boundaries and rules around scheduling, and see if they can provide you with flexible and warm support at a pace and in ways that suit you.

 Are they asking the right questions to understand your life story?

-In particular, they may focus on some common themes that occur again and again in a gifted adult’s life, such as the tug-of-war between freedom and loyalty, or between authenticity and belongingness, the ‘survivor guilt’ you may have for outsmarting others or for leaving a dysfunctional home, etc.
+In particular, a skilled gifted coach may focus on some common themes that occur again and again in a gifted adult’s life, such as the tug-of-war between freedom and loyalty, or between authenticity and belongingness, the ‘survivor guilt’ you may have for outsmarting others or for leaving a dysfunctional home, etc.

 Do they see through your wall and into your pain?